dreamcatcher-tech/network/Inbox/2024-11-03 1346 shockwave the multi processing library.md

 ? some way to know its live performance by storing some metrics somewhere ? chunk metrics too, so can say how many chunks there are in the queue and what

+chunk counter, which is messages that are unammplified.
+Allow for nesting of chunks too.

 Queue length parameter, so we know the total queue length.